Veterinary Surgery in Arab

 - And more!

 Interestingly, many dogs undergo an orthopedic surgery in their lifetime.
 They are often prone to hip dysplasia, patellar luxation, and CCL injuries.
-Pet surgery helps them regain their mobility and restores their quality of life.
+Veterinary surgery helps them regain their mobility and restores their quality of life.

 Advice for Pet Owners

-We realize that any cat or dog surgery, no matter how routine, can be a scary thing.
+We realize that any veterinary surgery, no matter how routine, can be a scary thing.
 Yet there's a lot we can do to minimize their risk together.
 For one, our caring and devoted team is with your pet from start to finish.
 Our goal is to minimize the risks and give your pet the very best chance at a speedy and complete recovery.
 On your end, you can take several steps to ensure your pet is set up for the safest surgical experience.

 Pre-anesthetic Exam and Blood Work